yereverluvinunclebert/transparent-Cairo-VB6/README.md

 The CAIRO.DLL used is still a 32bit DLL and so converting from RichClient to this new Cairo implementation will not help much with a 64bit implementation.
 The code to the Cairo wrapper is available though and in time should be compileable to a 64bit version using TwinBasic.

-Status:
+**Status:**

-BASIC test program - Puts multiple images on screen using GDI+ with a right click menu on an invisible VB6 form using an image class that encapsulates the properties of each image.
+A working test program - Puts multiple images on screen using GDI+ with a right click menu on an invisible VB6 form using an image class that encapsulates the properties of each image.
 Each layer image is now identified via hit-testing and a click through any transparent area is passed to the layer below.
 Event raising for each layer is enabled and events handled.

 Currently ironing some bugs and then will be creating a widget class that will provide a 'home' for the images.